NGDEEP: The Star Formation and Ionization Properties of Galaxies at $1.7 < z < 3.4$: Discussion

 We show the ionization parameter as a function of \oo\ for our NGDEEP final sample in the top panel of Figure~\ref{fig:q_o32}.
 The ionization parameter increases as \oo\ increases.
-The Spearman correlation test returns a correlation coefficient of 0.88 and a p-value of $\sim10^{-21}$ with all four emission lines, and a p-value of $\sim10^{-33}$ when including galaxies with three emission lines.
+The Spearman correlation test returns a correlation coefficient of 0.96 and a p-value of $\sim10^{-33}$ with all four emission lines, and a p-value of $\sim10^{-42}$ when including galaxies with three emission lines.
 We fit a linear relation between $\log$(\oo) and $\log(q)$ for galaxies with all four emission lines using \linmix:

 where the ionization parameter, $q$, is in the units of $\mathrm{cm~s}^{-1}$.
-The total scatter of the \oo--$q$ relation is 0.35 dex.
-However, at high \oo, galaxies have higher $\log(q)$ values than predicted by the linear fit (this occurs primarily at log(\oo)$>$0.75, see Figure~\ref{fig:q_o32}).
-Interestingly, all six of these galaxies (with log(\oo) $>$ 0.75) have near-zero dust attenuation with $\mathrm{E(B-V)}<0.05$.
-These galaxies all have Balmer decrements \textit{lower} than the Case B value of $\ha/\hb = 2.86$ (see Figure~\ref{fig:ebv} and Section~\ref{sec:cal_o32}).
-This forces \izi\ to increase the ionization parameter to model the emission line ratios to account for the low $\mathrm{E(B-V)}$.
+The total scatter of the \oo--$q$ relation is 0.32 dex.

+{The large scatter is primarily driven by high \oo\ ($\log(\mathrm{O_{32}})>0.8$ or $\log(q)>8.5$), where} galaxies have higher $\log(q)$ values than predicted by the linear fit. {It is known that $\log(O_{32})$ versus $\log(q)$ is sub-linear at the high \oo\ where the slope of log(\oo)--log(q) relation decreases at high $q$ \citep{Kewley2002, Sanders2016}, or in the log(q)--log(\oo) plot (as shown in Figure~\ref{fig:q_o32}), the slope increases at high \oo. } {Meanwhile, it is interesting that among galaxies with all four emission lines detected, 10 galaxies with log(\oo) $>$ 0.8, 8 of them have no dust attenuation with $\mathrm{E(B-V)_{gas}}=0$, and the remaining 2 have low dust attenuation with $\mathrm{E(B-V)_{gas}}\sim0.09$.
+These galaxies also appear to have low metallicity, as shown in the bottom panel of Figure~\ref{fig:q_o32}.
+The high ionization and low metallicity of these galaxies suggest that they may have a high electron temperature in these galaxies (e.g., \citealp{Yates2020}).
+Because the intrinsic ratio of Balmer decrement is temperature dependent, with 2.86 for $10^4$ K and decreasing to 2.79 for $1.5\times10^4$ K, a lower intrinsic ratio would be appropriate for these galaxies.
+However, in \izi\ (and as adopted in this paper), the intrinsic ratio of \ha/\hb\ is assumed to be 2.86.
+This assumption may force} \izi\ to increase the ionization parameter to model the emission line ratios to account for the low $\mathrm{E(B-V)}$ in these galaxies.
 We show the 1D spectra of two examples of these galaxies and their PDFs from \izi\ in Figure~\ref{fig:1dspec_izi}.
-Finally, removing them does not quantitatively change our result given their large uncertainties.